bigfix/developer.bigfix.com/site/reference/types/site.md

 # type: site

-A &lt;site&lt; object is provided to access properties of Fixlet sites.
+A &lt;site&gt; object is provided to access properties of Fixlet sites.

 # client folder of &lt;site&gt; : folder